FU-CHANG-KAI/Reveal/README.md

 FG.3 Line plot for high income countries

-Life expectancy linearly increases with the growth of GDP.
+(1)Life expectancy linearly increases with the growth of GDP.